 Note.
-The OmniSwitch generates a 1024 bit DSA host key at initial startup.
-The DSA key on the switch is made up of two files contained in the /flash/network directory; the public key is called ssh_host_dsa_key.pub, and the private key is called ssh_host_dsa_key.
-To generate a different DSA key, use the Secure Shell tools available on your Unix or Windows system and copy the files to the /flash/network directory on your switch.
-The new DSA key takes effect after the OmniSwitch is rebooted.
+The OmniSwitch generates a DSA and RSA host keys at initial startup.
+The key on the switch is made up of two file names contained in the directory above.
+There is a public key and a private key.
+To generate a different key, use the Secure Shell tools available on your Unix or Windows system and copy the files to the specified directory on your switch.
+The new key takes effect after the OmniSwitch is rebooted.